LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Traits

+Traits effect how good a character is at related Skills.

 * Awareness = Social skills and mental strength.
 * Knowledge = Philosophy.
 * Vitality = Health and power.

 ### Species

-Based on the species, a player will start with different ranks for their traits.
+Based on the Species, a player will start with different ranks for their Traits.
 The maximum number a character can have in any Trait is 10.

 | Name | Awareness | Knowledge | Vitality |
 | ---- | ------ | --------- | -------- |